 By now, you likely have a good idea of how and when to use time out as an effective way of changing behavior.
 But sometimes, situations arise that may not be easy to handle.

 For instance, the may child refuse to go to the time out area.
 Physically taking your child there can be done in a controlled, yet firm manner.
 Calmly explain to the child where he or she is going and why.
 If it is presented as an option, the child will probably opt to continue in the behavior and will quickly realize that he or she has control over the parent.

 After the child is brought to the time out area, he or she may not stay there.
 In these cases, the area you have selected may be too broad.
 For example, a chair is better than a sofa and a corner is better than a room.
 Standing behind, but close to the child may help to discourage freedom to move about.
-You may also want to restrain the child by holding him or her.
+You may also want to restrain the child by gently holding him or her.

 Your child may also continue to be angry or tantrum.
 Since time out is partially an opportunity to gain control, you may not want to start timing until they begin to calm down.

 Another difficulty that may arise, particularly in sensitive children, is a need for extra affection and physical comforting.
 A sensitive child does not want to disappoint his parents, so he or she may immediately look to the parent for forgiveness and reassurance.
-Explain to the child that your love requires you to make sure that he or she does not get hurt or hurt others.
+Explain to the child that your love includes you to making sure that he or she does not get hurt or hurt others.
 Continue with the effective time out routine and follow-up with lots of love.